 Rosemarie Trockel is a German artist, who emerged in the early 1980s as a principal figure in the German art scene, a member of the generation that followed in the footsteps of male artists Gerhard Richter, Sigmar Polke, and Georg Baselitz.
 Her work departed from the masculine painting tradition that preceded her.
-Her art, influenced by a feminist sensibility, included “knitted paintings,” sculpture, video art, and works on paper.
+Her art, influenced by a feminist sensibility, included “knitted paintings,” sculpture, video art, fiber art, and works on paper.

 Trockel studied until 1978 in Cologne at the Werkkunstschule, which was then heavily influenced by the socialist, reformist artist Joseph Beuys.
 Trockel chose not to continue in making art for the reformation of society.
 Instead she chose to deal with themes that relate to the female role in society and to the use of trademarks and symbols as social signifiers.

 Trockel took a stand in the 1980s against the art of the postmodern era, which was heavily dominated by men, by recasting the postmodernist vocabulary with a feminist twist.
 She came into prominence in the 1980s with her “knitted paintings,” which she made by stretching wool across a canvas in monochrome or patterned abstractions.

 She used assemblage, fabric, and knitting to make art totally different from the machismo of the male-dominated art world of Cologne.
 Her art challenged the classic notion of what a painting is and also focused attention on feminism, female sexuality, and the role of women in society.